Topics in This Section

 “I instantly felt comfortable with Dr. Olszanski and the treatment he suggested.”

 Although dealing with the side effects of chemotherapy was sometimes challenging for Donna, she maintained her positive attitude and continues to post YouTube videos.
-In October 2012, Donna launched a Facebook page (The Cancer SPOT) to raise melanoma awareness, inspire and use humor to encourage fellow patients.
+In October 2012, Donna launched a Facebook page (The Cancer SPOT) to raise melanoma awareness, inspire and use humor to encourage fellow patients, which she continues to post regularly on in 2015.

 “Since starting my blog, I have encountered many exciting opportunities and been in contact with some amazing people worldwide,” said Donna.
 She faces each day living her life to the fullest and counts each day as a gift.
 She spends her time educating her family, friends, followers and sometimes complete strangers, asking if they’ve ever had a full body skin check.
 “I hope to save someone from developing melanoma and having to confront this disease.”
 This journey has allowed Donna to realize her dream of making a difference for others.

-Once she is finished treatment, Donna will look for part time work in medical billing and coding.
-She also hopes to plan a vacation with her husband to celebrate the end of treatment.
-“I am extremely grateful to the wonderful staff at Fox Chase for the excellent care I have received.
+After Donna finished her treatment, she and her husband planned a vacation to Tina’s Place, a Michigan based organization’s whose mission is to “enhance the well-being of Melanoma warriors and their families.”
+Donna now sits on the board of Tina’s Place and counts its founders and network among the large community of Melanoma warriors she is proud to have joined the ranks of.
+Reflecting on her journey, Donna has said, “I am extremely grateful to the wonderful staff at Fox Chase for the excellent care I have received.
 I am especially grateful for my physicians, Dr. Jeffrey Farma and Dr. Anthony Olszanski, for their compassionate and professional care given to me that set my heart and mind at peace.”